-For the best results, pick fake flowers in colors that occur naturally, like our Faux Cream Bougainvillea Flower.
+For the best results, pick fake flowers in colors that occur naturally, like our Faux Cream Flower Spray Assortment.

 Tip #3 – Make them look natural.

-When using artificial flowers with heavier blooms like our Faux Magnolia Flower Stems, bend the wire to give them a natural looking droop.
+When using artificial flowers with heavier blooms like our Faux Flower Spray Assortment, bend the wire to give them a natural looking droop.

 If you’re looking for some inspiration or tips on flower arrangements in general, check out this great Pinterest board that is chock full of flower arrangement ideas.